Mercosul Residency in Brazil โ Brazil Mercosur Visa (VITEM XIII) & Residence Authorization

 Example 2: Colombian citizen relocating for work or family

-You are a Colombian national moving to São Paulo, Rio, or Florianópolis and want legal status quickly.
+You are a Colombian national moving to Sรฃo Paulo, Rio, or Florianรณpolis and want legal status quickly.
 Mercosul residence is often the most direct route if documents are prepared correctly.

-Example 3: Dual citizen choosing the best immigration track
+Example 3: Dual citizen choosing between immigration tracks

 You hold an EU passport plus a South American passport (for example, Chile).
-You want the fastest, cleanest strategy.
-We compare Mercosur residency vs other options and choose the route with the best risk profile.
+You want a clean, efficient strategy.
+We compare Mercosur residency vs other options and choose the route whose risk profile fits your situation.

 Brazil Mercosur Visa requirements (document checklist)